Ultimate Guide to the Chase Sapphire Preferred® Card

 If you no longer want to pay the $95 after the first year, you can downgrade to one of the no-annual-fee Freedom cards and still keep the line of credit open (which will not hurt your credit score).
 If you downgrade your card, you will keep your Chase Ultimate Reward points but lose the ability to transfer your points to transfer partners.
 For this reason, I suggest keeping at least one Chase Sapphire Preferred open in your household!

-You can also upgrade your card to a Chase Sapphire Reserve®, which has a higher annual fee but more benefits.
+You can also upgrade your card to a Chase Sapphire Reserve®, which has a higher annual fee but many more benefits!

 Sapphire Family Rules